clarkkr/Portfolio/Senior Design Project/Description.md

 ## This folder is dedicated to files from my Senior Design Project

 ### The project is a scheduling program that creates employee schedules.
-### We used HTML, Java, Python, XML, MySQL, GoRules for this project
+### We used HTML, Java, Python, XML, MySQL, GoRules, and a SpringBoot server for this project
 ### I will also attach Markdown files for the individual parts of the project!

 I will also provide a general rundown of the flow of the project and its components.